Paper Category: Earth Observation

 • Multi-sensor architectures for thermal imaging missions

-Among the innovative offerings that NewSpace companies bring to the space industry, one of them is constellations of thermal instruments.
-Thermal infrared (TIR) imagers are inherently more challenging to calibrate and geolocate than visible and near-infrared (VNIR) instruments due to: • their lower spatial resolution • higher sensor noise levels and, • scarcity of stable…
+Among the innovative offerings that NewSpace companies bring to the space industry, one is a constellation of thermal instruments.
+Thermal infrared (TIR) imagers are inherently more challenging to calibrate and geolocate than visible and near-infrared (VNIR) instruments due to: • lower spatial resolutions • higher sensor noise levels; and • a scarcity of stable reference…

 • UDAN: A Compact Deployable UHF Antenna Enabling High-Gain Links for CubeSats